-This is general information only.
+This guide is information only.
 It is not legal advice about your situation.
-This publication is not a substitute for a lawyer’s research, analysis and judgment.
+This guide is not a substitute for a lawyer’s research, analysis and judgment.
 This guide is reliable as of the date of publication (May 2020).
 You should be aware that the law and procedures under the Human Rights Code (Code) and at the Human Rights Tribunal of Ontario (HRTO) are subject to change without notice.

 In any legal proceeding, you will encounter words, terms and phrases that you may not be familiar with and that can be hard to understand.
 This applies to the human rights application process under the Ontario Human Rights Code (Code).